ShubhiJain67/LeetCode/README.md

 LeetCode 1318 : Minimum Flips to Make a OR b Equal to c (112_Medium)

 LeetCode 1323 : Maximum 69 Number (83_Easy)

+LeetCode 1337 : The K Weakest Rows in a Matrix (116_Easy)

 LeetCode 1342 : Number of Steps to Reduce a Number to Zero (34_Easy)